 Pay attention to baby’s mood after bath time, and use it to your advantage.
 If he’s energetic and ready to play, bathe during the day.
 If he seems more mellow, make it a pre-bedtime activity.

-Start by soaking your baby a little.
-Make sure to always keep one hand on baby, and remember that infants are especially slippery when wet.
-If he needs any cradle cap treatment, put this on first, then come back to rinse after you’ve washed the rest of the body.
+Start by soaking baby a little.
+Always keep one hand on baby, and remember that infants are especially slippery when wet.
+If baby needs cradle cap treatment, put this on first, then come back to rinse after you’ve washed the rest of his body.
 Otherwise, start from the top and work your way down.
 Wash the face first, cleaning one area at a time -- it can be scary for infants to have their entire face covered with a washcloth.
-As you move down the body, make sure to thoroughly wash inside all the folds (under the arms, in the neck, the genital area, etc.).
+As you move down the body, thoroughly wash inside all the folds (including under the arms, in the neck and the genital area).
 Sweat and skin can get stuck in those areas and fester, causing nasty rashes, so it’s important to keep them as clean and dry as possible.
 Save baby’s dirtiest parts (aka the diaper area) for last.
 Then, move back up and wash baby’s hair.
 Since infants lose most of their heat through their heads, this should be your very last move.
 If the water is still warm you can engage in a little playtime, but resist the urge to splash for too long -- as the water chills, baby will quickly get cold.

 There’s no need to bathe more than every few days.
 Since babies’ skin is so dry it can dehydrate quickly, so it’s actually best not to wash daily.
 Some parents even get by with as little as once a week.
 As one doctor put it, “When they start to smell funny, you know it’s time for a bath.”

-Keep a few towels on hand -- one to carefully dry out all the little folds, and then another one fresh out of the dryer to wrap baby up in.
+Keep a few towels on hand -- one to carefully dry out all the little folds, and then another one fresh out of the dryer (but not too hot) to wrap baby up in.
 (Roll it up to keep in the warmth.)
 Hooded towels are also a good buy.